prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-pb-native.md

 ## Native Styles

-[See Pure In-App Bidding Integration page](../integration-gam/android-in-app-bidding-gam-info.md) for more details about SDK integration and supported ad types.
+[See Native Ads Guideline page](rendering-native-guidelines.md) for more details about SDK integration and supported ad types.

 To display an ad using Native Styles you'll need to implement these easy steps: